Van Buren raid: Early maneuvers

-Battle
+Raid

 On the morning of the 28th, Blunt's cavalry was at the head of his force.
 The cavalry halted at Oliver's Store on the Telegraph Road for Blunt's infantry and artillery to catch up.
 Herron's cavalry joined Blunt's at the store, and Herron and Blunt interviewed local Unionists to learn of the locations of Crump's camp and outposts.
 Herron's infantry had not arrived yet, but he had 3,000 cavalrymen present.
 Blunt had seniority over Herron and took overall command.
 With the 2nd Kansas Cavalry Regiment in the lead, the Union cavalrymen headed south, and 2 miles from the store and 8 miles from Dripping Springs, encountered some of Crump's pickets.
 Blunt ordered the cavalry to drive all the way to the Arkansas River.
 Crump heard the firing and took two companies to investigate.
 Encountering the 2nd Kansas Cavalry 3 miles north of their camp, Crump's patrol fled back to the camp.
 By the time Crump returned to prepare his surprised men for battle, the Union troopers were almost upon them.
 Three Union units – the 2nd Kansas Cavalry, the 6th Kansas Cavalry Regiment, and the 3rd Wisconsin Cavalry Regiment – were deployed around 10:00 am, and Colonel William F. Cloud brought up two mountain howitzers.
 After six rounds from the cannons, the Union cavalry charged.
 Crump's Texans quickly fled, and although Crump managed to rally a force three times, the Union cavalry drove all the way to Van Buren in only an hour.

 The pursuing cavalry, led by Cloud, halted at a hill overlooking the Arkansas River, allowing Blunt and Herron to personally catch up to the force.
 When the Union troops charged down the hill, Herron sent part of the 1st Missouri Cavalry Regiment to the east to cut off a road that the Confederates could use to retreat.
 By the time the Union troops entered Van Buren, most of the Confederates had already boarded steamboats on the Arkansas River or were using a ferry to cross the river.
 Some convalescent soldiers and men from the commissary and quartermaster departments were captured by the Union soldiers in Van Buren.
 The steamboats withdrawing down the river had been loaded with some of Hindman's supplies before the Union attack struck, and to speed their escape, some of the cargo was thrown overboard.